-When to do a gastroscopy.
-Does frequent FGDS harm health, and how often is such a study recommended?
+When should you do a gastroscopy?
+Is frequent FGD harmful to health, and how often is such a study recommended?
 Indications for diagnostics

-How often can FGDS - fibrogastroduodenoscopy be done?
-Perhaps, in patients with stomach diseases, this question is in second place, after the question of how to transfer this procedure with minimal comfort.
-It should be noted right away that gastroscopy is not prescribed without a serious reason, so you need to consider when this study is necessary, and when it is better to refrain from conducting it.
+How often can you do FGDS - fibrogastroduodenoscopy?
+Perhaps, for patients with stomach diseases, this question comes in second place, after the question of how to undergo this procedure with minimal comfort.
+It is immediately worth noting that gastroscopy is not prescribed without a serious reason, so you need to consider when this study is necessary, and when it is better to refrain from performing it.

 Gastroscopy is conventionally divided into the following types: